jin5354/prefetch-polyfill-webpack-plugin/README.md

 ## Intro

-This plugin automatically wire up your async thunks with a prefetch polyfill function(using new Image().src) for platform which doesn't support `<link rel='prefetch'>`, such as safari.
+This plugin automatically wire up your async thunks with a prefetch polyfill function(using new Image().src) for platform which doesn't support `<link rel='prefetch'>`, such as safari, to improve load time.

-You MUST use this plugin with [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin).
+This is an extension plugin for [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin).

 The prefetch polyfill function will be injected before `</body>`.